philippslang/tensor_permeability/README.md

 ### Acknowledgements

-The Python tensor visualization script is based on a [StackOverflow answer](http://stackoverflow.com/questions/14016898/port-matlab-bounding-ellipsoid-code-to-python) by [unutbu](http://stackoverflow.com/users/190597/unutbu)
+The tensor visualization script is based on a [StackOverflow answer](http://stackoverflow.com/questions/14016898/port-matlab-bounding-ellipsoid-code-to-python) by [unutbu](http://stackoverflow.com/users/190597/unutbu)
+The volume averaging approach is based on a prototype developed by Siroos Azizmohammadi at University Leoben in 2012

 ## Running as an executable